bfirner/essays/20230828-LargeDNNsLookGood--TheyMayBeFoolingUs.md

 the single input feature guarantees that the output goes to 0 (after the ReLU) if the first `1x1` has a positive output.

-Thus we achieve an exact solution to the game of life with this three layer network.
-To obtain networks that can successfully predict multiple steps of the game of life, we can just duplicate the three layers for as many steps as desired.
+Thus we achieve an exact solution to the Game of Life with this three layer network.
+To obtain networks that can successfully predict multiple steps of the Game of Life, we can just duplicate the three layers for as many steps as desired.

 ## The Deep Learning Hammer